andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

+% Section 9
 \section{Tax and Welfare/Transfer Repeal with UBI for 18 Plus (Dynamic)}
-This section implements a taxable UBI of $\$11,490$ for individuals $18$ years of age and performs a dynamic simulation.
+This section implements a taxable UBI of \$\hxaa{}for individuals at least $18$ years and performs a dynamic simulation.
 Increases in tax liability are similar in both static and dynamic simulations: the static simulation raises total tax liabilities by $\$1.364$ trillion while the dynamic simulation raises tax liabilities by $\$1.371$ trillion.
-Of this increase in tax liability, $26.09\%$ is borne by those in the highest AGI percentile.
-Those in the lowest AGI percentile only face $3.66\%$ of the total increase in tax liability.
+Of this increase in tax liability, $26.09$ percent is borne by those in the highest AGI percentile.
+Those in the lowest AGI percentile only face $3.66$ percent of the total increase in tax liability.
 This amounts to an average $\$3,081$ increase for tax units in the lowest income percentile.
 The following table shows the complete impact of these reforms on liability by AGI percentile.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}
 \begin{center}
 \begin{adjustbox}{max width=\textwidth}
 \input{h1_df.txt}